Smart Charitable Giving – Time is of the Essence

 As year-end approaches, many clients focus on charitable giving—supporting causes they care about while optimizing their tax strategy.
 This year carries added urgency: the One Big Beautiful Bill Act (OBBBA) will significantly change charitable giving rules in 2026.
 For high-income donors, 2025 may be the last opportunity to maximize benefits under current rules.

-What the One Big Beautiful Bill Act Means for Your Giving
+What the One Big Beautiful Bill Act Means for Your Giving in 2026

 Starting in 2026, major changes take effect: